 Step 4: Exclude Git files from Dropbox sync

-we’re going to preemptively exclude two Git-related things:
+With Dropbox running, we’re going to preemptively exclude two Git-related things: the directory

 .git and the file

 .gitignore, both of which will be created in the next step.